DanielEftekhari/normality-normalization/README.md

 Python 3.8 or higher.<br/>

-Specific module and version requirements are listed in requirements.txt.
+Specific module and version requirements are listed in `requirements.txt`.
 After cloning the repository, `cd` to the repo directory, and enter `pip install -r requirements.txt`.

 ## Usage:
 As a very basic example of usage, to train and evaluate a fully connected network with normality normalization on the MNIST classification task, enter: